kushrami/virtual_client/README.md

 virtual_client
 ==============

-This project is to setup virtual client for our computer which gives feedback and work based on your voice commands. just like "jarvis" in "ironman" movie
+A script which convert your computer into virtual assistant just like desktop siri